Estimated completion time = 45 minutes.

-A User will set plate dimensions in the GUI and we will convert this data into the same format as the input file plate.txt
+For our EASAP the User will input plate dimensions in the GUI and we will convert this data into the same form as the input file

 We need to map the edge support conditions (free, pinned or fixed) to their numerical indicators (0, 1, 2) used in the input file.

-We construct a line in the input file that corresponds to each concentrated load.
+Now we construct the line in the input file that corresponds to each concentrated load.

-Note 1, The % symbol denotes an object reference in the Value: parameter.
-Each object reference will be replaced by an object value when the EXPAND is processed.
+Note 1: The % symbol acts as the delimiter in the Delimited Object References (DORs) found in the Value: parameter.
+These DORs will be replaced by the object values when the repeated expand object is processed.